 Snow Buntings, to quote Desmond Nethersole Thompson who wrote the book on Snow Buntings are possibly the most romantic and elusive breeding bird in the British Isles and almost certainly the hardiest small bird in the world.
 They nest further north than any other land bird in the world, in countries whose very names conjour images of extreme cold such as Alaska, Ellesmere Island, Spitzbergen, Siberia, Novaya Zemlya, Greenland and Iceland.
 The habitat they favour on the North Norfolk coast is also often wild and bleak but nowhere near in the league of the countries they breed in, so is perfectly acceptable to their constitution and they happily spend their winter in the comparatively milder climate of the Norfolk coastline.

-I often stand and just look at them in winter, busily feeding and shuffling along on bent black legs picking up seeds and wonder at the course of their lives throughout a year, spent almost entirely roving in and across an emptiness of barren lands of rocks and snow fields in summer and stones, coastal dunes and shingle in winter, in both seasons generally cold and at times inhospitable.
-At night on the Norfolk coastline they must have to huddle down in depressions in the pebbles or dunes to roost, relying on the combined vigilance of their companions through the long night to raise the alert to any predator, with the constant wind and sound of the sea as a soundtrack to their very different existence.
+I often stand and just look at them in winter, busily feeding and shuffling along on bent black legs picking up seeds and wonder at the course of their lives throughout a year, spent almost entirely roving in and across the emptiness of barren lands of rocks and snow fields in summer and stones, coastal dunes and shingle in winter, in both seasons generally cold and at times inhospitable.
+At night on the Norfolk coastline they must have to huddle down in depressions in the pebbles or dunes to roost, relying on the combined vigilance of their companions through the long night to raise the alert to any predator, with the constant sound of the sea and wind as a background to their very different existence.

 The plumage of the males makes a remarkable transformation from winter to summer.
 In winter they are intricately patterned with an appealing combination of white, buff orange, grey, black and brown, with a golden yellow, stubby bill.
 In summer plumage they become a piebald black and white and to my mind are not quite so attractive.
 The female plumage in summer is not that much different to winter appearing drab grey brown and almost sparrow like.